-Board Certified Emergency Medicine
+- Board Certified Emergency Medicine, 2001

 In 2012 I moved to San Luis Obispo to live closer to my parents, and met my wife Vanessa shortly after.
 Today Vanessa and I love living in San Luis Obispo and we have embarked on a new adventure we call Pre-R. We want to help people with their basic medical needs in the comfort of home, while sheltering them from ER and urgent care stressors and expenses.

 I manage the patient care and medical notes, while Vanessa manages our books, the website, and me.
-Between her IT classes Vanessa also helps as my medical assistant whenever her time permits.
+Between her programming classes Vanessa also helps as my medical assistant whenever her time permits.
 Being Venezuelan, her Spanish fluency is an enormous asset for Pre-R and our Spanish speaking patients.

 In October 2015 Pre-R got a new boss named Max.
 I still do the medicine, Vanessa still does the books, while Max takes all the money… typical corporate medicine I guess.
 Joking aside, I’m considerably better at pediatrics now with Max in the mix.